 Organisations seeking to undertake a project on State land must obtain written approval to conduct the project from the relevant Queensland Government agency prior to submitting their application.

 Resources

-Both the Queensland Department of Environment and Science and the Commonwealth Department of the Environment and Energy have information available to help you complete your application.
+Both the department and the Australian Government Department of Climate Change, Energy, the Environment and Water have information available to help you complete your application.

 Threatened species lists